Active and retired military personnel and their families to be admitted free Nov. 11

-The Oregon Zoo will mark Veterans Day by offering free admission for military veterans and active military personnel, as well as family members who accompany them to the zoo on Tuesday, Nov.
-11. Other guests that day can enjoy the zoo for just $4 since it is Second Tuesday.
+The Oregon Zoo will mark Veterans Day by offering free admission for military veterans and active military personnel, as well as family members who accompany them to the zoo on Wednesday, Nov.
+11. Families of deployed military personnel also will be given free admission.

 "We're thankful to everyone who has served our country as well as the families who support them," said Teri Dresler, interim zoo director.
 "On Nov.
-11, we're observing Veterans Day by inviting active or retired military personnel and their families to enjoy a free day at the zoo.
-Since Veterans Day falls on Second Tuesday this year, it's a great way for friends to come along too."
+11, we're observing Veterans Day by inviting active or retired military personnel and their families to enjoy a free day at the zoo."

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.